drewboswell/converge/README.md

 # converge
 *Resolve Configurations from Abstract Hierarchies and Templates*

 Managing configuration is hard.
 You sometimes need simplicity, like a few key-value properties.
-Sometimes you need more than a few, and you realize that there are pieces of your key names and values that you wish you could share and reuse in different configurations and even property types (\*.ini, \*.conf, \*.xml, \*.yaml, \*.json etc).
-Well... wouldn't it be great to define conf in a hierarchical fashion and then have a logic engine spit out the resolved configuration?
+Sometimes you need more than a few, and you realize that a lot of your key names and values are similar and you wish you could share and reuse them.

+Wouldn't it be great to define conf in a hierarchical fashion and then have a logic engine spit out the resolved configuration?
 This is **converge**.
 Abstract hierarchies of data chewed up and spit out to simple key-values to your liking.

+# How it works

+# Getting started

+# Examples

 # A History of Pain
 You may have hit some (or all, like me) of these stages in the persuit of configurability: